enenra/aqdse/AQD - Armor Expansion/Content/description.md

 [img]https://i.imgur.com/fVVaDCS.gif[/img]

-[h1]Current version: [b]1.6c[/b][/h1]
+[h1]Current version: [b]1.7[/b][/h1]
 [i]Please refer to the [url=https://steamcommunity.com/sharedfiles/filedetails/changelog/1939935505]changelog[/url] for patch notes.[/i]

 [img]https://i.imgur.com/cdhLXnQ.png[/img]
 [quote]
-This mod adds a number of new armor blocks and armor plates to the game.
+This mod adds a number of new armor blocks to the game.
 They are all available in light / heavy and large / small variation and have full armor skin support.
 [/quote]

 [h1][b]AQD - A Quantum of Depth[/b] is a project of mine, encompassing multiple small and larger mods aimed at improving the gameplay experience and eventually overhauling larger parts of the game:[/h1]